 Mary Jane Haemig, Professor of Church History, joined the Luther Seminary faculty in 1999.
 She had been Assistant Professor of Religion at Pacific Lutheran University in Tacoma, Washington, from 1994-1999.

-Haemig graduated magna cum laude from the University of Minnesota with a bachelor of arts degree in 1977, and received both a master of theological studies (M.T.S) from Harvard Divinity School and a doctor of jurisprudence (J.D) degree from Harvard Law School in 1981.
-She worked as an attorney for Continental Bank in Chicago from 1982-1989, before commencing doctoral studies at Harvard Divinity School, which she completed in 1996.
+Haemig completed her Doctor of Theology (Th.D.) at Harvard Divinity School in 1996 with a dissertation titled “The Living Voice of the Catechism: German Lutheran Catechetical preaching 1530-1580.”
+She graduated magna cum laude from the University of Minnesota with a Bachelor of Arts degree in 1977, and received both a master of theological studies (M.T.S.) from Harvard Divinity School and a doctor of jurisprudence (J.D.) degree from Harvard Law School in 1981.
+She worked as an attorney in Illinois from 1982-1989, before commencing doctoral studies at Harvard.

-Haemig's honors include membership in Phi Beta Kappa, the Regency Advancement Award of Pacific Lutheran University (1997), and the Frederick Sheldon Travelling Fellowship awarded by Harvard University (1993-1994), and a fellowship from the Deutsche Akademische Austauschdienst (1981-1982).
+Haemig's honors include membership in Phi Beta Kappa, a research grant from the Herzog-August-Bibliothek in Wolfenbüttel, Germany (2010), a research grant from the Evangelische Kirche Deutschland (2003), the Regency Advancement Award of Pacific Lutheran University (1997), and the Frederick Sheldon Travelling Fellowship of Harvard University (1993-1994).